torvalds/linux/Documentation/userspace-api/media/mediactl/media-controller-model.rst

 Discovering a device internal topology, and configuring it at runtime, is one of the goals of the media controller API.
-To achieve this, hardware devices and Linux Kernel interfaces are modelled as graph objects on an oriented graph.
+To achieve this, hardware devices and GNU/Linux Kernel interfaces are modelled as graph objects on an oriented graph.
 The object types that constitute the graph
 are: